victor-porcar/instance-rebuilder/README.md

-# instance-rebuilder using Spring AOP proxies
+# Autowired instance-rebuilder using Spring AOP proxies
 An example project to show how to build AOP proxies for managed beans in Spring Java projects